mattereval22/ECE570FinalProject/README.txt

 4. See the most likely defect type (or “no defect detected” if confidence is low).

-## 1. Project Structure
+## 1. Code Structure

-Expected repo layout:
+Final project files (in the “Final Submit Project” folder):

 - `board_scanner.py`
   Main Streamlit app.
 Handles: